mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_property_new.md

 ## serializable

-Indicate that a property should be serialized by NSCoder, MulleEOF or some other persistence method.
-Then initWithCoder: -encodeWithCoder: does not need to be written but can be inherited from the NSCoder protocol running on properties only.
+Indicate that a property should be serialized by `NSCoder`, MulleEOF or some other persistence method.
+Then `-initWithCoder:`, `-encodeWithCoder:` do not need to be written but can be inherited from the `NSCoder` protocol running on properties only.
 The optional value can be used to indicate the destination class.